zimmat/53functions/README.md

 21|uppercase_letters.js|that can find all the uppercase letters in a string 22|lowercase_letters.js|that can find all the lowercase letters in a string 23|draw.js | that takes a list of strings as a parameter and print each entry in the list to the screen.
 24|square_stars.js|can draw a square shape using * it should be 4x4.
 Use the `draw` function you created above to display the results of the function on the screen.
-All subsequent functions that needs to draw something on the screen should use the `draw` function.
-Why do you think we need the draw function?
+All subsequent functions that need to draw something on the screen should use the `draw` function.
+Why do you think we need the `draw` function?
 25|square.js|can draw a square shape using the character supplied as a parameter it should be 4x4.
-Remember to use the draw function.
+Remember to use the `draw` function.
 26|square_param.js|can draw a square shape using the character supplied as a parameter, the dimensions should be supplied by a parameter.
-Remember the draw function.
+Remember the `draw` function.
 27|tri.js|can draw a triangle shape using \*, it should be have a base of 4 28|tri_char.js|can draw a triangle shape using the character supplied as a parameter, it should be have a base of 4 29|square_param_base.js|can draw a square shape using the character supplied as a parameter, the base should be supplied as a parameter